kanak2349299/codsoft_Movie-Genre-Prediction/README.md

 | 🥉 3 | Multinomial Naive Bayes | 🟡 Lower than the other two |

 **Final Model*
-🏆 Logistic Regression was selected because it achieved the best overall performance on the dataset.
+🏆 Logistic Regression was selected because it achieved the best overall performance on the dataset.<br>
 The exact scores depend on the dataset version, preprocessing, TF-IDF parameters, and train-test split.

 ### 🧪 Evaluation Metrics